sfgeekgit/ktfh/src/data/story.md

 You can win the game by unlocking 5 "Wonders"

-Create 5 Boons for humaity.
+Create 5 Boons for humanity.

-You can loose by unleashing uncontroled AI
+You can lose by unleashing uncontrolled AI

 **button_text:** OK...